Biotechnology : Principles and Processes

 According to modern Biotechnology, the basic principles of Biotechnology are:

-Genetic engineering, used to modify the DNA of a target organism, thereby altering the phenotype of an organism.
+Genetic engineering, is used to modify the DNA of a target organism, thereby altering the phenotype of an organism.

-Bioprocess engineering, which is the maintenance of sterile conditions to support the growth of a large number of desirable bacteria and other eukaryotic cells used for the production of new or modified biotechnological products such as antibiotics, enzymes, vaccines, etc.
+Bioprocess engineering, is the maintenance of sterile conditions to support the growth of a large number of desirable bacteria and other eukaryotic cells used for the production of new or modified biotechnological products such as antibiotics, enzymes, vaccines, etc.

 4. What is biotechnology?